 MRT is a cognitive-behavioral program that combines education, group and individual counseling, and structured exercises designed to assist youth in addressing negative thought and behavior patterns.
-MRT services started in February 2017 and were available in 8 locations in FY 18 as well as statewide via telehealth.
+MRT services started in February of FY 17 and were available in 8 locations in FY 18 as well as statewide via telehealth.